DanielTal1/Chat-Web/README.md

-# Chat web
+# Chat web - build with react

 Real time Chat app in web that inculdes both client and server side.
 The chat client consists both web and android options that can communicate with each other thanks to the server.
-The client side consists 3 pages: Login, Signup, Chat.
+The web client side consists 3 pages: Login, Signup, Chat.
-The web client side was built using react.
-The android client side was build using java.
-The server side was build using ASP.NET with entity framework to manage the database of the chat.
-In addition the server includes a rating system that was build with MVC and a service that uses a static list with Dependency Injection.

 ## You are currently in the repository of the web client side